eed3si9n/herding-cats/docs/08/c.md

 ### Free monads

-We said that the [free monoid][Free-monoids] is an example of free objects.
+We said that [free monoids][Free-monoids] are examples of free objects.
-Similarly, free monads are an example of free objects.
+Similarly, free monads are examples of free objects.

 I'm not going to get into the details, monad is a monoid in the category of endofunctors `F: C => C`, using `F × F => F` as the binary operator.